Texas Tech University

 Mark Morton

-Dr. Mark Morton is one of the very few bassists in the United States that can accurately claim an equal measure of experience as: a principal in a major symphony orchestra, an internationally recognized double bass soloist, and a leading, innovative pedagogue.
-Additionally, Dr. Morton plays and teaches both French and German bows, and is an accomplished pianist – often accompanying his students in lessons and recitals.
+Dr. Mark Morton is one of a very few bassists in the Unites States that can accurately claim equal measure of experience as: a principal in a major symphony orchestra, an internationally recognized double bass soloist, a leading, innovative pedagogue.
+Additionally, Dr. Morton plays and teaches both the French and German bows, and is an accomplished pianist – often accompanying his students in lessons and recital.

-Formerly, Dr. Morton was an instructor of double bass at Capital University, and Ohio Wesleyan University, and was the assistant double bass instructor for Gary Karr at the Hartt School of Music in Hartford, Connecticut.
+Formerly, Dr. Morton was instructor of double bass at Capital University, and Ohio Wesleyan University, and was the assistant double bass instructor for Gary Karr at the Hartt School of Music in Hartford, Connecticut.
 In the summer, he taught and performed alongside members of the Los Angeles, Chicago, Montreal, and Vancouver Symphony Orchestras at PRISMA in, Powell River, British Columbia.
-He also teaches and performs at the Festival Internacional de Música in Naolinco, Mexico.
-Additionally, he has been on the faculty of a number of festivals in Costa Rica.
+He also taught and performed in the Festival Internacional de Música in Naolinco, Mexico.
+Additionally he has been on the faculty of a number of festivals in Costa Rica.

-In the summers of 2012 and 2013, Morton traveled to Parma, Italy where in the Conservatorio di Musica ‘A. Boito', the Giovanni Bottesini manuscripts are housed.
-There, he took 3837 digital photographs of these manuscripts and is currently cataloging them for the Biblioteca Palatina in Parma, preserving these priceless documents in perpetuity.
+In summers 2012 and 2013, Morton traveled to Parma, Italy where, in the Conservatorio di Musica ‘A. Boito’, the Giovanni Bottesini manuscripts are housed.
+There, he took 3837 digital photographs of these manuscripts and is currently cataloguing them for the Biblioteca Palatina in Parma, preserving these priceless documents in perpetuity.

-Though he has spent most of his career living in Ohio and New York City, Dr. Morton is originally from Texas and is a 4-year Texas All-Stater – 2 years as second chair Symphony Orchestra, and two years as first chair Symphony Orchestra.
-The DrMarkMorton YouTube Channel is a go-to reference for TMEA All-State audition demonstrations, excerpts, etudes, and solos, and has garnered over 6000 subscribers and more than 1.15 million views. https://www.youtube.com/c/DrMarkMorton
+Though he has spent much of his career in Ohio and New York City, Dr. Morton is originally from Texas and is 4-year Texas All-Stater – 2 years a second chair Symphony Orchestra, and two years as first chair Symphony Orchestra.
+The DrMarkMorton YouTube Channel is a go-to reference for TMEA All-State audition demonstrations, excerpts, etudes and solos, and has garnered over 6600 subscribers and more than 1.3 million views. https://www.youtube.com/c/DrMarkMorton

-Dr. Morton earned undergraduate and graduate degrees from the Juilliard School in New York, being the only bassist to earn the Artist Diploma, Bachelor, Master, and Doctor of Musical Arts degrees all from Juilliard.
-While there, he was a member of the first historically informed performance group at Juilliard - the Juilliard Chamber Orchestra - under the direction of harpsichordist Albert Fuller.
-The JCO performed a 13-city, 10-country tour of South America in the summer of 1983.
-Morton was also a member of the Bach Players, a student-formed ensemble that performed all the major orchestral works of J.S.
+Dr. Morton earned the undergraduate and graduate degrees from the Juilliard School in New York, being the only bassist to earn the Artist Diploma, Bachelor, Master and Doctor of Musical Arts degrees all from Juilliard.
+While there, he was a member of the first historically informed performance group at Juilliard - the Juilliard Chamber Orchestra - under the direction harpsichordist Albert Fuller.
+The JCO, under the direction of José Serebrier, performed a 13 city, 10 country tour of South America in summer 1983.
+Morton was also a member of the Bach Players, a student formed ensemble that performed all the major orchestral works of J.S.
 Bach.
-His principal teachers include David Walter, Channing Robbins, Stuart Sankey, Eugene Levinson, and Winston Budrow.
+His principal teachers include David Walter, Channing Robbins, Stuart Sankey, Eugene Levinson and Winston Budrow.

 2 students were in the final trial period for principal bass of the Detroit Symphony